siredmar/mdcii-engine/README.md

 The main goal of this project is to provide an independent reimplementation of the game engine for Anno 1602/1602 AD under a free license.

+**Note: Supported versions of the original game are NINA ("Neue Inseln, Neue Abenteuer", "New Islands, New Adventures"), Königsedition (Kings Edition), Gold Edition.
+The original vanilla game without the NINA addon won't work, because of hardcoded stuff in the .exe files.
+The new published version 'History Edition' currently won't work either, because of changed BSH files.**

 Currently this project contains several helper tools:

 -   [`bshdump`](docs/doc/bshdump.md)